Skip to content

 Column Required Description

-grid x The type of energy produced: "elec", "heat" or "cool" (without parentheses)
+grid x The type of energy produced: "elec", "heat" or "cool" (without quotation marks)

 name x The name of the unit, which can be the same if the unit exists in many blocks

-alternative_name x The alternative which the given values refer to (normally "Base" without parentheses)
+alternative_name x The alternative which the given values refer to (normally "Base" without quotation marks)

 group x The name of the group for which an investment constraint is given.
 Can be selected freely.